docusign/mobile-android-sdk/README_Xamarin.md

-# DocuSign Android SDK Integration for Xamarin apps
+# Docusign Android SDK Integration for Xamarin apps
-DocuSign Android SDK provides the following features:
+Docusign Android SDK provides the following features:
 * Templates
 * Envelope creation
 * Offline Signing of documents
-* Syncing signed documents with DocuSign
+* Syncing signed documents with Docusign

 ## Credentials Needed
 Before getting started, an Integration Key and valid Service User credentials are needed.
 The SDK cannot be used without these.
 ### Integration Key
-To use any DocuSign SDK or the REST API, an Integration Key is needed.
+To use any Docusign SDK or the REST API, an Integration Key is needed.
 Visit https://developers.docusign.com/ to obtain an Integration Key if one does not already exist.
 Note that an Integration Key is first provisioned on the DEMO environment, and then must be promoted to PROD when ready.
 ### Email & Password
-To use the DocuSign Android SDK, credentials are necessary.
+To use the Docusign Android SDK, credentials are necessary.
 That user's credentials are what should be used in the Authentication section below.
 ### Nuget
-Android SDK is published to nuget.org and is available at https://www.nuget.org/packages/Xamarin.Android.DocuSign
+Android SDK is published to nuget.org and is available at https://www.nuget.org/packages/Xamarin.Android.Docusign

 ## Supported versions
 Android Studio version should be 3.4 and above.
-Apps which integrate with DocuSign SDK requires AndroidX. compileSdkVersion and targetSdkVersion should be 29 and above.
+Apps which integrate with Docusign SDK requires AndroidX. compileSdkVersion and targetSdkVersion should be 29 and above.
-DocuSign SDK supports android versions 5.0 and above (API level 21).
+Docusign SDK supports android versions 5.0 and above (API level 21).

 ## Setup
-### DocuSign SDK Package
+### Docusign SDK Package
-Select the nuget.org source and add ‘Xamarin.Android.DocuSign’ package with latest version to the Xamarin application packages.
+Select the nuget.org source and add ‘Xamarin.Android.Docusign’ package with latest version to the Xamarin application packages.
 ### Packages
 Add the following Packages to the Xamarin application:
 - Xamarin.Android.ReactiveX.RxAndroid